 Administration funds expended by ARB for this Program may be used by a local agency for the administration of a local agency project covered by a fully executed grant agreement.
 If a local agency has more than one fully executed grant agreement with ARB, administration funds identified under one grant agreement may be used to assist in the implementation of another grant agreement.
 Any project funds transferred by a local agency from one grant agreement to another, as approved by ARB, shall include the applicable amount of administration funds from that grant.
-The local agency shall not use administration funds in excess of the total administration funds allowed under all grant agreements (i.e., the sum of all administration funds for one local agency).
+The local agency shall not use administration funds in excess of the total administration funds allowed under all grant agreements (i.e., the sum of all administration funds for one local agency shall not exceed 5 percent of the total project funds awarded to that local agency).